mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 ![image of two X1 Carbon laptops]( ./we-lenovo-thinkpad-x1-carbon-2017-feature1.webp )

-To get the old laptop's data onto the new laptop as quickly as possible, I wanted to do a quick and dirty clone without having to learn how to use a new tool, without having to find a large disk to store an intermediary copy of the disk image, and without taking hours and hours to transfer.
+To get the source laptop's data onto the destination laptop as quickly as possible, I wanted to do a quick and dirty clone without having to learn how to use a new tool, without having to find a large disk to store an intermediary copy of the disk image, and without taking hours and hours to transfer.
 With the help of a few StackOverflow posts, I settled on the following solution which makes use of two [Fedora](https://getfedora.org/) live USB drives, `dd` and `netcat`.

 ---